 In addition to numerous scholarly articles in a broad array of academic journals, Ted has published journalistic articles in the New York Times (Arts and Leisure), Washington Post, International Herald Tribune, Haaretz, Forward, Moment, Hadassah, and many other newspapers and magazines across the English-speaking world.

 For the last fourteen years, Ted has penned a weekly theater column for the New York Jewish Week, the largest-circulation Jewish newspaper in the nation.
-(He has published more than 600 columns to date.)
-He also now writes a bimonthly “back of the book” culture column for the same paper.
+(He has published more than 500 columns to date.)
+He now also writes a popular bimonthly “back of the book” column for the same paper; it investigates overarching themes in American Jewish culture.

 Ted teaches religion & Judaic studies at Dickinson College (Carlisle, PA), where he is also the founding director of the Milton B. Asbell Center for Jewish Life.
+His courses at Dickinson include “Jews and Food,” “Jews and Fashion,” and “Jews and Money.”
 He lives in Harrisburg, PA (3 hours from NYC, 2 hours from Philly and D.C., 75 minutes from Baltimore) with his wife (author Andrea Lieber) and three daughters.